dnjscksdn98/dnjscksdn98/README.md

 ### ✨ Interests
 - Data structure and Algorithms
+- Blockchain & Cryptocurrency
 - Server side developing
 - Microservice Architecture
-- Distributed Streaming Systems such as Apache Kafka.
+- Distributed Streaming Systems such as Apache Kafka or RabbitMQ.
 - DevOps and Cloud Services such as Docker, Kubernetes, AWS, etc.

 ### 📩 Learn more about me